 COLLEGE WRITING Open to Grades: 11-12 Credit(s): .5 Course Number: 1236 Prerequisites: None.
-Notes: This course can be taken multiple tim for credit.
-This course is NOT for students who have already taken AP Language /Composition
+Notes: This course can be taken r for credit.
+This course is N students who have already Language /Composition NOT for

 College writing is designed to teach critical thinking and writing skills needed to communicate in college classes and the workplace.
 Students will be asked to write many different assignments under a variety of circumstances.
 Focused skills include: interpretation, analysis, synthesis, and research.
 College Bound students are strongly encouraged to take this course.